shenwei356/csvtk/doc/docs/usage.md

-  join            join files by selected fields (inner, left and outer join) mutate          create new column from selected fields by regular expression mutate2         create new column from selected fields by awk-like artithmetic/string expressions plot            plot common figures pretty          convert CSV to readable aligned table rename          rename column names with new names
+  join            join files by selected fields (inner, left and outer join) mutate          create new column from selected fields by regular expression mutate2         create new column from selected fields by awk-like artithmetic/string expressions ncol            print number of columns nrow            print number of records plot            plot common figures pretty          convert CSV to readable aligned table rename          rename column names with new names